Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ouqhFkbmZZM.md

 # [December 14th, 2021 Livestream](../2021-12-14.md)
 ## Q&A: Will crash sites ever be made deconstructable in future?
 https://www.youtube.com/watch?v=ouqhFkbmZZM
-This question was possibly duplicated with a more recent answer: [April 26th, 2022 Livestream Q&A: Can we destroy completed Crash Sites?](./yt-MB3Pw2p5kmk.md) [https://www.youtube.com/watch?v=MB3Pw2p5kmk](https://www.youtube.com/watch?v=MB3Pw2p5kmk)
+This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: Do you think we'll ever be able to deconstruct Crash Sites after we open them?](./yt-0WYkl46KZLM.md) [https://www.youtube.com/watch?v=0WYkl46KZLM](https://www.youtube.com/watch?v=0WYkl46KZLM)

 ### Topics